Being TOP-rated as App Development Company we decided to refresh our review for React and Flutter.

 The Flutter SDK comes with a complete set of tools for developing and debugging applications, such as integration with popular IDEs (Intellij IDEA and Visual Studio Code), tools for debugging and monitoring application performance, and test automation.
-Also, it features the “hot reload” mode allowing you to run a new code without restarting the application, which significantly saves the debugging time.
+Also, it features the “hot reload” mode allowing you to run a new code without restarting the application, which significantly saves debugging time.
 It’s also convenient and easy to use.

 Similar to Flutter, React Native includes a “hot reload” feature enabling mobile UI to faster incorporate changes made to code.
 Also, React Native developers can successfully reuse web app code for desktop app development.

 As far as the documentation base is concerned, React Native has robust docs and tutorials library actively supported by its vast developer community.
 Its setup, though, can be quite complex, especially if you’re not yet familiar with cross-platform development.